isee4xai/NLPClassifierExplainer/README.md

 ### Predictions

-Predictions on the next action is performed by the `predict()` method:
+Predictions on the next action are performed by the `predict()` method:

 ```python
 query = "I cannot complete this task because of a hazard owned by Openreach / third party.
 Dp damaged by fire A1024 13416129 manager informed  is preventing further work. "